Best Books From 2017

 The Book Girls Say…

-Melissa read this heart-breaking tale and hated that it was based on true events.
+Melissa read this heartbreaking tale and hated that it was based on true events.
 It was worth reading, but she recommends grabbing your tissues and keeping them handy!

 Book Summary

 Cyril Avery was born out of wedlock to a teenage girl cast out from her rural Irish community before being adopted by a well-off couple from Dublin.
-His adoptive parents tell him that he’ll never be a real Avery, but if that’s true, than who is he?
+His adoptive parents tell him that he’ll never be a real Avery, but if that’s true, then who is he?

 As a boy, he becomes friends with Julian, but this is complicated when Cyril realizes he loves Julian as more than a friend.
 Keeping this secret comes with great costs.